interuss/dss/interfaces/automated-testing/geo-awareness/README.md

 described in Chapter VIII ‘UAS geographical zone data model’ of and Appendix 2 to the ED-269 ‘MINIMUM OPERATIONAL PERFORMANCE STANDARD FOR GEOFENCING’ standard in the version published in June 2020."

-ED-269 do not provide systematic references to requirements, for the purpose of traceability, requirements of this test suite are identified with the following IDs.
+ED-269 do not provide systematic references to requirements.
+For the purpose of traceability, requirements of this test suite are identified with the following IDs.

 | Requirement ID | Type           | Requirement                                                                   |
 |----------------|----------------|-------------------------------------------------------------------------------|